ChainSafe/lodestar/kiln/gethdocker/README.md

 # Geth Docker setup for running the sim merge tests on local machine

 ###### Build geth docker image
+Or directly use a compatible pre-build image (checkout `./Dockerfile` for the compatible branch of `geth`)

 ```bash
 cd kiln/gethdocker